ysl4567/AlgorithmicTrading/README.txt

 datapane

-Type commands below in python to install necessary software (one by one) pip3 install numpy pip3 install pandas pip3 install matplotlib
+Type commands below in python to install necessary software (one by one) - Make sure brew and pip are downloaded first pip3 install numpy pip3 install pandas pip3 install matplotlib